-- Achieve 100% compliance for contractually required grievance timeframes. - Maintain an average quality monitoring score of 95% or higher. - Effectively execute the upgrade of the GuidingCare system used to process and track grievances and train all grievance staff on resulting changes to system use and revised workflows. - Create and implement a revised training program and associated training materials, including improvements to the GuidingCare system, that will educate current staff and new hires.
+- Achieve 100% compliance for contractually required grievance timeframes. - Maintain an average quality audit score of 95% or higher. - Effectively execute the upgrade of the GuidingCare system used to process and track grievances and train all grievance staff on resulting changes to system use and revised workflows. - Create and implement a revised training program and associated training materials, including improvements to the GuidingCare system, that will educate current staff and new hires.

-During SFY 2024, a total of 103 grievances were filed by Region 3 members.
-Clinical care grievances accounted for 57% of the grievances in SFY 2024.
-Other grievances fell into customer service, access and availability, financial/billing, and rights/legal categories.
+During SFY 2024, a total of 57 grievances were filed by Region 5 members.
+Clinical care grievances accounted for 52% of the grievances for SFY 2024.
+Other grievances fell into the customer service, access and availability and financial/billing categories.
 All grievances were resolved in a manner considered satisfactory by the member.

-Out of the 103 grievances, four were not processed timely due to the providers being uncooperative and unwilling to resolve this grievance in a timely manner.
-All extension letters were sent timely, and the grievances were resolved within the extension time frame.
+Out of the 57 grievances, one was not processed timely due to the provider being uncooperative and unwilling to resolve this grievance in a timely manner.
+The extension letter was sent timely, and the grievance was resolved within the extension time frame.
 Colorado Access met 100% compliance with the contractually required grievance timeline.

-Colorado Access utilized a grievance quality monitoring program to monitor the timeliness of grievance resolutions, the content of letters sent to members, letter readability, and case documentation in the grievance tracking tool.
+Colorado Access utilized a grievance quality auditing program to monitor the timeliness of grievance resolutions, the content of letters sent to members, letter readability, and case documentation in the grievance tracking tool.
 Five cases per grievance coordinator are reviewed for quality monthly, and the supervisor provides timely feedback to the grievance coordinator based on findings.
 Due to the auditor's extended absence and a grievance coordinator's maternity leave, Colorado Access was not able to audit five grievances per grievance coordinator each month in the SFY 2024.
 In SFY 2024, 70 grievances were reviewed, with an average quality review score of 99%.
 Colorado Access exceeded the goal of a quality audit score of 95% or greater.